nsknojj/notebook_task/readme.md

-# Big Upload Plugin for Jupyter Notebook
+# Big File Upload for Jupyter Notebook

 Author: [Wentao Zhang](zwt@pku.edu.cn)
 Source Code: https://github.com/nsknojj/notebook/tree/big-upload

 [Jupyter](http://jupyter.org/) Notebook is a web-based notebook environment for interactive computing.
 It satisfies the demands of every user for processing data.
 However, while big data are accessible for a lot of users nowadays, Notebook doesn't support big file upload with web interface.
 It only allows uploading files up to 25MB.
-Big Upload Plugin is designed to solve this problem and keep this upload function compatible with Notebook.
+Big Upload Module is designed to solve this problem and keep this upload function compatible with Notebook.

-## Usage - Setup Big Upload Plugin
+## Usage - Setup Big Upload Module
 Make sure you have installed Jupyter.
 If not, you can find the installation documentation for the [Jupyter platform, on ReadTheDocs](http://jupyter.readthedocs.org/en/latest/install.html),